ADVERTISEMENT

 2. Research log

 If you feel like you’re doing the same research over and over again, you might benefit from creating a research log.
 Your research log is simply a place to record what you researched and when, plus what you found.
 Think of a log like your ruler and protractor—setting the boundaries for your work and helping you keep accurate data about your research.
 A log can save you valuable time and make it easy to pick up your research after a long hiatus.
-To make your log searchable, you could record it in a word processing software or an app like Evernote.
+To make your log searchable, you could record it in a word processing software or an app like OneNote or Evernote.
 Simply make a log that works for your research.
 We have a template that can get you started.

 3. Photo and document scanner